clamstew/jods/docs/docs/design-iterations/workflow.md

 - Make sure Playwright is installed: `pnpm install`
 - Check browser installation: `npx playwright install chromium`
-- Try running with verbose logging: `DEBUG=1 pnpm design-iterations --count=1 --target="features-section"`
+- Try running with verbose logging: `DEBUG=1 pnpm docs:design-iterations --count=1 --target="features-section" --skip-other-sections`
 - Ensure the documentation site is running (the script will attempt to start it if not)

 ### Can't see changes in screenshots

-- Try clearing browser cache: `pnpm design-iterations:clear-cache`
+- Try clearing browser cache: `pnpm docs:design-iterations:clear-cache`
 - Ensure changes are significant enough to be visible
 - Check the diff.patch file to verify changes were captured

 ### Error applying iteration

 - Make sure you have no uncommitted changes: `git status`
-- Try with the force flag: `pnpm design-iterations:apply --iteration=X --target="section" --force`
+- Try with the force flag: `pnpm docs:design-iterations:apply --iteration=X --target="section" --force`
 - Check if the iteration exists in the expected directory

 ## 📚 Related Guides